AntennaPod/AntennaPod/.github/ISSUE_TEMPLATE/bug_report.md

 If possible, add instructions on how to reproduce the bug.

 If possible, add a logfile to your post.
 This is especially useful if the bug makes the application crash.
-You can create logfiles with apps like `aLogcat`.
-Just launch `alogcat`, then start AntennaPod and reproduce the bug. aLogcat should now display information about the bug when you start it.
-AntennaPod also has an `export logs` feature.
+AntennaPod has an `export logs` feature for this.

 Usually, you can take a screenshot of your smartphone by pressing *Power* + *Volume down* for a few seconds.